Turkmenistan

 Turkmenistan is a landlocked country in Central Asia, bordered by Kazakhstan and Uzbekistan to the north, Afghanistan to the southeast, Iran to the south and southwest, and the Caspian Sea to the west.
 It is one of six independent Turkic states.
 Ashgabat is the capital and largest city.
 With over 7 million people, Turkmenistan is the 35th most-populous country in Asia and has the lowest population of the Central Asian republics while being one of the most sparsely populated nations located on the Asian continent.

 Turkmenistan has long served as a thoroughfare for several empires and cultures.
 Merv is one of the oldest oasis-cities in Central Asia, and was once among the biggest cities in the world.
 It was also one of the great cities of the Islamic world and an important stop on the Silk Road.
 Annexed by the Russian Empire in 1881, Turkmenistan figured prominently in the anti-Bolshevik movement in Central Asia.
 In 1925, Turkmenistan became a constituent republic of the Soviet Union, the Turkmen Soviet Socialist Republic (Turkmen SSR); it became independent after the dissolution of the Soviet Union in 1991.

-Turkmenistan has one of the worst human rights records in the world, including for its treatment of minorities, and its lack of press and religious freedoms.
+Turkmenistan is widely criticized for its poor human rights record, including for its treatment of minorities, and its lack of press and religious freedoms.
 Since the independence declared from the Soviet Union in 1991, Turkmenistan has been ruled by repressive totalitarian regimes: that of President for Life Saparmurat Niyazov (also known as Türkmenbaşy or "Head of the Turkmens") until his death in 2006; Gurbanguly Berdimuhamedow, who became president in 2007 after winning a non-democratic election (who had been the minister of health, vice-president, and then acting president previously); and his son Serdar, who won a subsequent 2022 presidential election described by international observers as neither free nor fair, and now shares power with his father.

-Turkmenistan possesses the world's fifth largest reserves of natural gas.
+Turkmenistan possesses the world's fifth-largest reserves of natural gas, and many leaks.
 Most of the country is covered by the Karakum Desert.
-From 1993 to 2019, citizens received government-provided electricity, water and natural gas free of charge.
 Turkmenistan is an observer state in the Organisation of Turkic States, a founding member of TÜRKSOY (the International Organization of Turkic Culture) and a member of the United Nations.